jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/frontmatter.md

 ---
 ```

-Generate tells templer that a template is going to directly generate one or more html pages.
+Generate tells ejssitebuilder that a template is going to directly generate one or more html pages.

 **<path>** is the relative path off the root of your site where the corresponding output index.html file will be generated.
 If a [generate script](/templates/generateScript/) is specified in your template, the path can be used with a wildcard to indicate the base path for multiple output files.